-Next, the Court stated that the main or predominant aim of that directive is to improve road safety.
-Having examined the content of the directive and the operation of the information exchange procedure between Member States, the Court had already held (20) that the measures in question fall mainly within transport policy, since they aim to improve transport safety, and that the directive is not directly linked to the objectives of police cooperation.
+exchange procedure between Member States, the Court had already held 20 that the measures in question fall mainly within transport policy, since they aim to improve transport safety, and that the directive is not directly linked to the objectives of police cooperation.
 The Court concluded that the directive ought to have been adopted on the basis of Article 91(1)(c) TFEU and that it could not validly be adopted on the basis of Article 87(2) TFEU, concerning, in particular, the exchange of relevant information for the purposes of police cooperation.

-As regards acts relating to international agreements, by the judgment in Commission v Council (C-377/12, EU:C:2014:1903), delivered on 11 June 2014, the Grand Chamber of the Court annulled Council Decision 2012/272 on the signing of a framework agreement on partnership and cooperation between the European Union and its Member States, of the one part, and the Republic of the Philippines, of the other part (21).
-Since the framework agreement referred to by that decision provides for cooperation and partnership conceived especially in order to take account of the needs of the Philippines as a developing country, the Commission had adopted, for the purposes of the signature of that framework agreement, a proposal for a decision based on Articles 207 TFEU and 209 TFEU, relating, respectively, to the common commercial policy and to development cooperation.
-On the other hand, the Council, being of the view that the cooperation and partnership provided for in the framework agreement in question assumed a comprehensive nature and were not limited solely to 'development cooperation', had used as legal bases, in addition to those articles, Articles 79(3) TFEU, 91 TFEU, 100 TFEU and 191(4) TFEU, relating respectively to the readmission of third-country nationals to their own countries, transport, and the environment.
-The addition of those legal bases entailed the application of Protocols No 21 and No 22 to the TFEU, relating, firstly, to the position of the United Kingdom and Ireland in respect of the area of freedom, security and justice and, secondly, to the position of Denmark, under which those Member States do not take part in the signature and conclusion by the Council of international agreements of the European Union under Title V of Part Three of the TFEU, unless they notify the president of the Council that they wish to take part.
+As regards acts relating to international agreements, by the judgment in Commission v Council (C-377/12, EU:C:2014:1903), delivered on 11 June 2014, the Grand Chamber of the Court annulled Council Decision 2012/272 on the signing of a framework agreement on partnership and cooperation between the European Union and its Member States, of the one part, and the Republic of the Philippines, of the other part.
+21 Since the framework agreement referred to by that decision provides for cooperation and partnership conceived especially in order to take account of the needs of the Philippines as a developing country, the Commission had adopted, for the purposes of the signature of that framework agreement, a proposal for a decision based on Articles 207 TFEU and 209 TFEU, relating, respectively, to the common commercial policy and to development cooperation.
+On the other hand, the Council, being of the view that the cooperation and partnership provided for in the framework agreement in question assumed a comprehensive nature and were not limited solely to "development cooperation", had used as legal bases, in addition to those articles, Articles 79(3) TFEU, 91 TFEU, 100 TFEU and 191(4) TFEU, relating respectively to the readmission of third-country nationals to their own countries, transport and the environment.
+The addition of those legal bases entailed the application of Protocols No 21 and No 22 to the FEU Treaty, relating, first, to the position of the United Kingdom and Ireland in respect of the area of freedom, security and justice and, second, to the position of Denmark, under which those Member States do not take part in the signature and conclusion by the Council of international agreements of the European Union under Title V of Part Three of the FEU Treaty, unless they notify the President of the Council that they wish to take part.